 With Easter just around the corner, now is the perfect time to play with these free printable Easter Play Dough Mats.

 These fun printables are perfect for toddlers and preschoolers who want to play and need to develop their fine motor skills.

 Fine motor skills involve the use of small muscles controlling the hands and fingers.
 Working with playdough strengthens those hand muscles, which will be crucial for writing, drawing, buttoning, grasping small objects, eating, and more.

-Down below, I share with you specific activities that can be done with playdough and these Easter mats to improve fine motor skills.
+Below, I share specific activities that can be done with playdough and these Easter mats to improve fine motor skills.